criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 We can now rewrite our hypothesis:

 We will approximate $$\mathbb{E}_{ \pi_{test} }( R(A,x) | W > c \times U )$$ by $\mathbb{E}\_{ \pi_{test} }( R(A,x) \| W \leq c \times U )$. \\
-The computation unfold in the same way as above:
+The computation unfolds in the same way as above:
 $$\mathbb{E}_{ \pi_{test} }( R(A,x) )
 \approx
 \mathbb{E}_{ \pi_{test} }( R(A,x) \times( \mathbf{1}_{ W > c \times U} ))  \frac{1}{ P_{ A \sim \pi_{test} }(  W > c \times U | X=x )} $$

 We can notice here that $$ P_{ A \sim \pi_{test} }(  W > c \times U | X= x ) = \mathbb{E}_{\pi_{test}}( \frac{ min(W,c) }{W} | X=x ) = \mathbb{E}_{\pi_{0}} ( min(W,c) | X=x )  $$
 and this quantity can also be either computed explicitly or estimated by Monte Carlo.
 The estimator we get is thus:

  $$ \frac {1}{n} \sum_\limits{i} min( w_i , c ) \times \frac{1}{  \mathbb{E}_{\pi_{0}} (min(W_i,c)| X=x_i ) }$$

-This is exactly the "pointwise normalised capped estimator" proposed in section 5.4 of [Offline  A/B  Testing  for  Recommender  Systems](https://arxiv.org/abs/1801.07030).
+This is exactly the "pointwise normalized capped estimator" proposed in section 5.4 of [Offline  A/B  Testing  for  Recommender  Systems](https://arxiv.org/abs/1801.07030).

 Note that there is actually still a possible problem in practice: $$\mathbb{E}_{\pi_{0}} (min(W_i,c)| X=x_i )$$ may sometimes become very low, leading to a large variance.
 This can be solved by lowering the capping threshold $c$.